Pouyamohamadi-cpu/oda/README.md

 ### Workflow

-1. Oda connects to the configured mirror.
-2. It downloads the specified `.oda` archive.
-3. It checks if the package is a valid RAR archive.
+1. It checks if the package is a valid RAR archive.
-4. It extracts contents to the working directory (e.g., `code/` folder).
+2. It extracts contents to the working directory (e.g., `code/` folder).
-5. It searches for D source files (`.d`) inside the `code/` folder.
+3. It searches for D source files (`.d`) inside the `code/` folder.
-6. It attempts to compile them using `dmd`.
+4. It attempts to compile them using `dmd` or compiler in config.

 ### Getting Help